-“Is Household Transmission More Common for the Youngest Children?
+Is Household Transmission More Common for the Youngest Children?

 Based on empirical evidence, we estimate a minority of children with tuberculosis have household contact-based transmission.
 However, a key question remains whether the youngest children (<5 years of age) are more likely to acquire transmission from inside the household compared to older children who are more likely to go to school and acquire community exposures.
-While this hypothesis remains plausible (Vallejo),24,37 our data suggest that, even among these infants and young children, community transmission is more common than household transmission.
+While this hypothesis remains plausible,25,38 our data suggest that, even among these infants and young children, community transmission is more common than household transmission.
 When broadly stratifying the data by age group, we find no substantial differences in proportion of household transmission between younger (<5 years of age) and older children.
-Specifically, when examining studies reporting on younger age groups (age 0-5 years), the evidence suggests that only 10-33% of infection or disease positive children had a household member with tuberculosis.
+Specifically, when examining studies reporting on younger age groups (age 0-5 years), the evidence suggests that only 10-30% of infection or disease positive children had a household member with tuberculosis.
 For example, in the three previously discussed conversion studies (two among infants and one in children <6 years of age) performed in South Africa and Malawi,14-16 a small percentage (<20%) of children that converted their QuantiFERON or tuberculin skin test had household exposure.
-A mathematical modeling study found that only 25% of tuberculosis infections in children <5 years of age were acquired in their own household.35 This overall finding among young children is seen in all study designs including conversion cohort studies, tuberculosis progression cohort studies, molecular studies, and mathematical modeling.
+A mathematical modeling study found that only 25% of tuberculosis infections in children <5 years of age were acquired in their own household.36 This overall finding among young children is seen in all study designs including conversion cohort studies, tuberculosis progression cohort studies, molecular studies, and mathematical modeling.

 A Comprehensive Public Health Strategy: Looking Forward

 There is a growing consensus that new public health strategies are needed to address the global burden of pediatric tuberculosis.
-Current policy discussions have focused on household contact tracing based on the assumption that it has a high population-level yield (due to the idea of predominant household route of transmission) and since the home represents a defined infrastructure that can be visited by health care workers.8,38,39 We support that household contact tracing is an efficient approach to detect children with active tuberculosis, with a comparatively low number needed to test to identify a case, and that children recently exposed to tuberculosis are at high-risk of progression, such that they should be prioritized for preventive therapy.40 However, we estimate that these household contact-based approaches will only reach 10-30% of all children with tuberculosis in high-burden settings based on diverse scientific studies.
-To reach the broader at-risk population, we argue that there is a need for a comprehensive approach – including a range of community-based public health strategies in addition to household contact tracing.
+Current policy discussions have focused on household contact tracing based on the assumption that it has a high population-level yield (due to the idea of predominant household route of transmission) and since the home represents a defined infrastructure that can be visited by health care workers.8,39,40 We support that household contact tracing is an efficient approach to detect children with active tuberculosis, with a comparatively low number needed to test to identify a case (Figure 2), and that children recently exposed to tuberculosis are at high-risk of progression, such that they should be prioritized for preventive therapy.41 However, we estimate that these household contact-based approaches will only reach 10-30% of all children with tuberculosis in high-burden settings based on diverse scientific studies.
+To reach the broader at-risk pediatric population, we argue that there is a need for a comprehensive approach – including a range of community-based public health strategies in addition to household contact tracing.